sagemath/trac_to_gh/Issue 1503.md

 # Issue 1503: [with patch] calculus -- formal function calls don't coerce correctly to Mathematica

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1503

 Original creator: was